Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-project-interviews-volker-haag-analysis-of-the-examination-material.md

 With the generous support of the Museo Nazionale degli Strumenti Musicali, Istituto Storico Austriaco and the Deutsche Botschaft in Rom.

-Original material © Armin Linke / Harfenlabor 2020.
-All rights reserved.
+© Armin Linke / Harfenlabor 2020